AI prompts

 ```

-Tokenami uses a grid value for spacing.
-Properties like padding and margin are multiples of this when passed a numeric value.
-For example, with a grid set to `4px`, using `--padding: 2` adds `8px` of padding to your element.
+Tokenami uses a grid system for spacing.
+When you pass a number to properties like padding and margin, it multiplies that number by your grid value.
+For example, with a grid of `4px`, using `--padding: 2` adds `8px` of padding.

 ```ts